 - Child support

 So is the solution to simply designate everything as being in “the nature of support”?
 You could attempt this, but it is not that easy.
 What is “in the nature of support” is a legal question that the bankruptcy judge decides.
 While a child and spousal support order may be easy to protect from dischargeability, what if part of the debt is for attorneys’ fees to get the child and spousal support orders in the first place?
 Would those attorneys’ fees be categorized in the “nature of support”?
 Maybe.
 Again, the law carries a degree of uncertainty with it.
 You want to make sure it is written in a light most favorable to that argument.

 How Does an Automatic Stay Impact Garnishments / Actions?

 What if you have a wage assignment on an obligor and he or she files for bankruptcy protection?
 Do you have to stop the garnishment?
 Let’s say you are taking a different enforcement action against the obligor.
 Are you bound by the “automatic stay”?
 You might be bound by an automatic stay, but there are exceptions.
 The answers depend on when the bankruptcy was filed, what type of bankruptcy was filed (Chapter 7 or 13), and what type of enforcement action you are taking.
 Unfortunately, a specific answer cannot be provided here.
 Every situation is unique, so the legal circumstances will dictate unique answers.

 Get Help from a Southern California Family Lawyer You Can Trust

-All of those questions require insight from an experienced bankruptcy and family lawyer in Southern California.
+All of those questions require insight from an experienced lawyer.
 Our attorneys can answer your questions and make sure that you are not only avoiding bankruptcy rule violations, but also ensure that your support continues uninterrupted.
 This is a situation where you do not want to go it alone.
 Turn to the Law Offices of H. William Edgar to discuss your situation.